 Students with Disabilities Under the Americans with Disabilities Act and Section 504 of the Civil Rights Restoration Act, students at Seton Hall University who have a disability may be eligible for accommodations in this course.
 Should a student require such accommodation, he or she must self-identify at the Office of Disability Support Services (DSS), Room 67, Duffy Hall, provide documentation of said disability, and work with DSS to develop a plan for accommodations.
 The contact person is Ms. Diane Delorenzo at (973) 313-6003.
+CLASS TOPICS AND READINGS Class 1 1/10 No Class: Professor in Research Meeting Class 2 1/12 Introduction Key Questions: What is foreign policy and why is it important?

-CLASS TOPICS AND READINGS Class 1 1/12 Introduction Class 2 1/14 Foreign Policy & Critical Thinking: Definitions & Approaches Beasley et al, pp. 1-21 Neack, pp. 1-12.
-Richard Richard Paul and Linda Edler, Critical Thinkinng: Tools for Taking Charge of Your Professional and Personal Life, chapters 1 & 2.
-On blackboard Key Questions: What is foreign policy and why is it important?
+Class 3 1/17 Foreign Policy & Critical Thinking: Definitions & Approaches Beasley et al, pp. 1-21 Neack, pp. 1-11.
+Richard Paul and Linda Edler, Critical Thinking: Tools for Taking Charge of Your Professional and Personal Life, On blackboard, don't order any of the books, just read about the Critical Thinking Institute's mission, its definition of critical thinking, and spend time with the pie cart that discusses different aspects of critical thinking.
+Key Questions: What is foreign policy and why is it important?
 What are the levels of analysis and what purpose do they serve in foreign policy analysis?
 How do insights from various levels of analysis help us understand the "Tangled Tale of Tibet?"
 What are critical thinking skills and why are they important in foreign policy analysis?
 Are critical thinking skills separate from foreign policy analysis or an integral part of it?
-Class 3 1/19 Theories, Worldviews and Foreign Policy Neack, pp. 12-27.
+Class 4 1/19 Theories, Worldviews and Foreign Policy Neack, pp. 11-27.